Tuesday, July 8, 2025

 SQF: What one question on this topic do you wish I'd asked that I didn't?
 And how would you answer it?

-Thank you, Kristen.
-We all appreciate your taking time from your busy schedule to participate in this project.
+Thank you, Delphine.
+We all appreciate you taking time from your busy schedule to participate in this project.

 SQF: Why did you start this magazine?